newjersey/innovation.nj.gov/content/_projects/boost-college-enrollment.md

 ### Impact \+ Metrics

-* The campaign’s video ad has been viewed more than 7.5 million times since it launched in August 2024\.
+* The campaign’s video ad has been viewed more than 15 million times as of August 2025\.
-* The campaign has also helped drive more than 560,000 visits to [CollegeForYou.NJ.gov](https://CollegeForYou.NJ.gov), a newly created resource for the campaign.
+* The campaign has also helped drive more than 1 million visits to [CollegeForYou.NJ.gov](https://CollegeForYou.NJ.gov), with 4% of traffic moving on to access financial aid information (including accessign the FAFSA/Alt App).

 ### Status

 * The campaign went live in August 2024 and will run through September 2025\.
 * The C+E Lab is currently managing the campaign and optimizing it based on data to maximize performance.
+* A lean-data survey is being deployed to help validate the impact the paid media campaign is creating with audiences.

 ### Partners

 * New Jersey State Office of the Secretary of Higher Education
 * New Jersey State Higher Education Student Assistance Authority

-*Last updated on 3/3/25*
+*Last updated on 8/27/25*